What is counselling?

 Open Hour

 Open Hours (one-to-one drop-in sessions) are available at 12 noon Monday to Friday.
-You do not need to book these.
-Please come to the counselling service on Hunter Level 2, a few minutes before noon.
-It would be helpful to register before you come.
-These sessions are for students who do not have an allocated counsellor.
+These sessions are for students who do not already have an allocated counsellor and you do not need to book.
+Please come to the Counselling Service on Hunter Level 2, a few minutes before 12pm.
+It would also be helpful if you could register before you come.

 Is it confidential?